Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Abstract

 \section{Abstract}

 Fractionally charged excitations play a central role in condensed matter physics, and can be probed in different ways.
 If transport occurs via dissipation-less supercurrents, they manifest as a fractional Josephson effect, whereas in dissipative transport they can be revealed by the transport statistics.
 However, in a regime where supercurrents and lossy currents coincide, a full understanding of the relationship between these two transport phenomena is still missing.
-Here, we unify them by means of topological phase transitions in the system-detector dynamics.
+Moreover, especially for superconducting circuits, the question of how noninteger quasicharges can be reconciled with charge quantization is still not fully resolved, and plays an important role for the circuit dynamics.
+Here, we aim to unify the above concepts by studying the system-detector dynamics in terms of a Lindbladian capturing both coherent and dissipative transport.
+Charge quantization is here a conserved property of the detector basis of the Lindbladian, while charge fractionalization is a topological property of its complex-valued eigenspectrum.
 We show that already conventional superconductor-normal metal hybrid circuits exhibit a variety of topological phases, including an open quantum system version of a fractional Josephson effect.
 Surprisingly, quasiparticles, usually considered a detrimental side effect, are here a necessary ingredient to observe nontrivial transport behaviour. \\ \\ $(*)$ Both authors contributed equally to this work.